sqlxpert/lights-off-aws/README.md

   starts 1 minute into the 10-minute cycle and operation queue entries expire 9 minutes in.

-- An optional, least-privilege CloudFormation service role for deployment.
+- An optional CloudFormation service role for least-privilege deployment.

 ### Security Steps You Can Take